 Classic ideas by Darwin and Wallace (33,34) suggest a trade-off between multiple signals, predicting a negative association between different sensory modalities (the transference hypothesis) (35,36).
 Alternatively, individuals may communicate different messages relying on each signal modality, in which case no association among traits is expected (multiple message hypothesis) (37).
-As another alternative, the redundant signal hypothesis states that assessing multiple signals of quality simultaneously is more reliable than using a single one, predicting a positive correlation among signals (29,38).
+Additionally, the redundant signal hypothesis states that assessing multiple signals of quality simultaneously is more reliable than using only one, predicting a positive correlation among signals (29,38).
 Finally, the unreliable signal hypothesis states that many secondary sexual characters are dissociated from individual condition, and thus are not expected to be correlated with one another (39).
-These contrasting hypotheses, all applicable to the evolution of avian communication signals, suggest that there may be variation in the strategies employed by different taxa, and that it may be necessary to incorporate additional variables to better understand the coevolution of sexually dimorphic traits.
+These contrasting hypotheses, all applicable to the evolution of avian communication signals, suggest that there may be variation in the strategies employed by different taxa, and that it may be necessary to incorporate additional information to better understand the coevolution of sexually dimorphic traits.

 Within birds, a morphologically, colourfully, and acoustically diverse family are the hummingbirds (Trochilidae).
 Hummingbirds are monophyletic (40), species-rich, and occur in many different environments and elevations across the Americas.
 In this family, a variety of morphological and locomotion-related traits have been extensively studied (12,31,41,42), showing that wing, bill, and tail traits are involved in intra- and inter-sexual interactions, but are also under natural selection for access to resources through interference and exploitative competition (7,8,12).
-Hummingbird colouration is highly diverse and produced by both nanostructures and melanin, and has been associated with both sexual selection for mate attraction and natural selection for camouflage (24,43–46).
+Hummingbird colouration is highly diverse and has been associated with both sexual selection for mate attraction and natural selection for camouflage (24,43–46).
 Along the acoustic axis of phenotypic variation, hummingbirds also display a wide array of song complexity and diversity (47,48).
-Therefore, this group offers a useful study system in which to investigate the association among sexually dimorphic traits, and the effects of variation in the ecological environment on such traits.